reyhaneh20099/reyhaneh20099/README.md

 I'm a passionate developer who enjoys building modern, interactive and user-friendly web applications.

-I mainly work with **Python, Django, HTML, CSS and JavaScript**, and I'm currently expanding my skills in **UI/UX Design and Figma** to combine development with better user experiences.
+I mainly work with **Python, Django, and I'm currently expanding my skills in **UI/UX Design and Figma** to combine development with better user experiences.

 ---